 Think about this; when you look up the definition of “Folk” or “People” in the dictionary and thesaurus you will see one of the top results mentions “Folk” or “People” as the first result.
 Look at the screen shots below when I looked up Folk and People in the thesaurus and dictionary.

 As you can see, when the search result is “Folk,” it can’t help but to mention “People.”
 Now when I looked up “People” it got away from “folk” due the fact folk means “people” by definition, but when looking up “people” in the thesaurus you can see “folk” is one of the top results.
 They are indeed synonymous with each other and are one in the same.
 Do you think it was sheer coincidence that the creators of these alliances invented names of the basically the same meaning?
 The answer to that is no; there was deliberation in using those names to signify sameness.
-A lot of this whole story is more deeply rooted in Gangster Disciple history because it was the leader of the Black Gangster Disciple nation that created this idea of complete unity among the nations.
-That man is Larry Hoover, a name that some hate but most, whether People or Folk, have respect for among the old timers of all races and organizations.
-The black man, the Hispanic man, the white man all have a respect for Larry Hoover because of his accomplishments while incarcerated in state prisons due to his prison rights advocacy for all inmates.
-To understand Folk and People it is important to understand where this comes from and how the alliances are as much the same as they are different.

 During the civil rights era of the 1950s and 1960s, street gangs in Chicago exploded as many people were moving about the city, especially African American and Hispanic people were moving about after being constantly removed from their homes due to city renovations.

 Puerto Rican people were displaced three times in Chicago as they were first removed from the Old Town neighborhood in the late 1950s.
 They were displaced again from Lincoln Park due to urban renewal efforts.
 They were also simultaneously displaced from the Near West Side when the highway systems were put in place and the new UIC campus was built.
 Mexican people suffered major displacement out of the Near West Side in the later 1950s for the same reasons and were all around deported in the 1930s.
 African Americans were displaced at first when they were forced to leave the South Loop because of the Great Chicago Fire in 1871 when their homes were burned down.
-They were displaced again out of parts of Fuller Park, Armour Square, and the Near West Side in the later 1950s thanks to highway construction.
+They were displaced again out of parts of Fuller Park, Washington Park, Roseland, Morgan Park, Armour Square, and the Near West Side in the later 1950s thanks to highway construction.
 As African Americans, Puerto Ricans and Mexicans were moving about the city to West Town, Englewood, Roseland, Back of the Yards, Humboldt Park, Lincoln Park, Uptown, Logan Square, Austin, East Garfield Park, West Garfield Park, North Lawndale, Bridgeport, Little Village, Pilsen, Greater Grand Crossing, Woodlawn, South Shore and South Chicago in the 1950s and 60s a huge explosion of racial tensions overflowed as now the Irish, German, Italian, Czech, Bohemian, Polish, Lithuanian and Ukrainian residents of Chicago felt threatened that their neighborhoods and properties were going to go down in value because of their new colored arrivals.
 Were they correct?
 They were mostly correct because that’s how our city was designed here in Chicago.
-The Chicago machine automatically depreciated the value of homes, businesses, and entire neighborhoods once people of color move in.
+The banks automatically depreciated the value of homes, businesses, and entire neighborhoods once people of color moved in, this was a strategy and a process.
 It was a system set up to cause certain people of color to fail and for white families living nearby to also suffer as their homes were brought down in value for the sake of profit for big business (namely real estate and the banks).

 Many of times migrants from impoverished slums of Mexico, Puerto Rico or the southern United States were not taught how to function in more sophisticated urban dwellings.
 When these families arrived, they often lacked basic knowledge of how to tend to their rented properties and slum lords could care less to help them along.
 Most of these families were also impoverished and struggling to find adequate employment which caused many to resort to vices like selling drugs and once those drugs were seen in these former pristine communities it caused a major backlash of hate from the older mostly white community in the same neighborhood.